Attempt to override Burgum veto of bill to restrict trans students’ pronouns falls short

 An effort to supersede North Dakota Gov. Doug Burgum’s rejection of a bill to restrict the treatment of transgender K-12 students has fallen flat.

-A 56-36 vote in the state House of Representatives on Monday means Burgum’s veto of Senate Bill 2231 stands and the legislation will not go into effect.
+A 56-36 vote in the state House of Representatives on Monday means Burgum’s veto of Senate Bill 2231 stands and the legislation will not go into effect.cl

 Overriding a veto requires a two-thirds majority vote in each chamber.
 The Senate cleared that threshold last week with a 37-9 vote.